Andereoo/TkinterWeb/docs/DOM.md

 ---
 #### `length` property
-Get the number of style declarations the element's inline style declaration.
+Get the number of style declarations in the element's inline style declaration.
 Read-only.

 Return type
 * *int*